jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 <div></div>

-**Mounted.** Lances are most effective when used while mounted.
-You have disadvantage when you use a lance to attack a target within 5 feet of you.
-Also, a lance requires two hands to wield when you aren't mounted.
+**Mounted.** Mounted weapons are most effective when used while mounted.
+You have disadvantage when you use a mounted weapon to attack a target within 5 feet of you.
+Also, a mounted weapon requires two hands to wield when you aren't mounted.
 Mounted weapons tend to also be **slow** and **reach** weapons.

 ```
 ```

 <div></div>

 **Oversized.** Oversized weapons suffer Disadvantage on attack rolls when used while mounted.
 Heavy two-handed reach weapons tend to be oversized.
+Oversized weapons should not also have the **mounted** property.

 <div></div>